phenotypic/homebridge-nodemcu-relay/README.md

 ## Available Features

-As you can see from the `config.json` example above, the basic format of the HTTP request is the IP address of your NodeMCU (`IP_ADDRESS`), followed by the action you wish to execute.
+As you can see from the `config.json` example above, the basic format of the HTTP request is the IP address of your NodeMCU followed by the action you wish to execute.

 Here is a table which shows you the available relay actions included with the `NodeMCU-Relay.ino` script in this repository which can be included in the `config.json` to control different types of appliances: